brunchstudio/pytvpaint/docs/index.md

 [![Downloads](https://static.pepy.tech/badge/pytvpaint/month)](https://pepy.tech/project/pytvpaint)
 [![](https://img.shields.io/pypi/pyversions/pytvpaint)](https://pypi.org/project/pytvpaint/)

-Pytvpaint is a library that allows you to script for [TVPaint](https://www.tvpaint.com/) in Python instead of [George](https://www.tvpaint.com/doc/tvp11/index.php?id=lesson-advanced-functions-george-introduction).
+PyTVPaint is a library that allows you to script for [TVPaint](https://www.tvpaint.com/) in Python instead of [George](https://www.tvpaint.com/doc/tvp11/index.php?id=lesson-advanced-functions-george-introduction).

-Python is the go-to language when it comes to scripting, Pytvpaint offers a high level object-oriented API as well as low-level George commands in a fully type-hinted library.
+Python is the go-to language when it comes to scripting, PyTVPaint offers a high level object-oriented API as well as low-level George commands in a fully type-hinted library.

-Pytvpaint communicates through WebSocket to a [custom C++ plugin](https://github.com/brunchstudio/tvpaint-rpc) running in an opened TVPaint instance.
+PyTVPaint communicates through WebSocket to a [custom C++ plugin](https://github.com/brunchstudio/tvpaint-rpc) running in an opened TVPaint instance.

 ![](./assets/pytvpaint_code_banner.png)

 !!! warning

-    Pytvpaint only works on Windows for now (because of the C++ plugin, the python code is agnostic to the platform but hasn't yet been tested on other OSes).
+    PyTVPaint only works on Windows for now (because of the C++ plugin, the python code is agnostic to the platform but hasn't yet been tested on other OSes).
     Support for Linux and MacOS can be added later.
 If you're interested, please [submit an issue](https://github.com/brunchstudio/tvpaint-rpc/issues/new) or a pull request !

-## Why use Pytvpaint?
+## Why use PyTVPaint?

 - **Coding in George is not optimal** - it produces hard to maintain code, has bugs and poor support in IDEs (except syntax highlighting in IDEs, for example [VSCode](https://marketplace.visualstudio.com/items?itemName=johhnry.vscode-george)).